-Jada once recalled how the two first met at the Baltimore School for the Arts in Maryland, saying, "It was the first day and he came over to me and introduced himself."
-Jada continued, "And in high school, Pac was a little funny looking.
-Definitely from looking at him, wasn't necessarily the type of cat that I would even like, deal with."
+Pinkett Smith once recalled how she and Shakur first met at Maryland's Baltimore School for the Arts, saying, "It was the first day and he came over to me and introduced himself."
+She continued, "And in high school, Pac was a little funny looking.
+Definitely from looking at him, wasn't necessarily the type of cat that I would even, like, deal with."

-According to Jada, Tupac was "like a magnet" and quickly became one of her close friends.
+According to the former "Red Table Talk" host, Shakur was "like a magnet" and quickly became one of her close friends.
 "He was like a brother," she confessed.
-The actress reiterated those statements in an interview with Howard Stern in 2015, sharing how she even once tried to kiss the "Hail Mary" rapper, but discovered they were better off as just BFFs.
+The actor, 52, reiterated those statements in an interview with Howard Stern, sharing how she even once tried to kiss the "Hail Mary" rapper, but discovered they were better off as just BFFs.

 "You know, it's so funny because now being older, I have more of an understanding of what that was between us.
 When you have two young people that have very strong feelings, but there was no physical chemistry between us at all, and it wasn't even just for me — it was him too," she clarified.
 "There was a time when I was like, 'Just kiss me!
 Let's just see how this goes,' and when I tell you it had to be the most disgusting kiss for us both."

-Jada told Howard she believed their awkward kiss was a sign from a "higher power" because "we might have killed each other because we were both so passionate and we love deeply."
+Pinkett Smith told Stern she believed their awkward kiss was a sign from a "higher power" because "we might have killed each other because we were both so passionate and we love deeply."

-Unfortunately, their friendship took a turn for the worst toward the ending of Tupac's life.
-"He felt as though I had changed," Jada said.
+Unfortunately, according to Pinkett Smith, the pair's friendship took a turn for the worse toward the end of Shakur's life.
+"He felt as though I had changed," she said.
 "I'd gone Hollywood.
 I'd gone soft.
 And looking back now, I totally understand where Pac was at the time.
 It was a mentality he started to come out of before he was murdered."

-Jada felt Tupac was going in "a destructive direction" which eventually led to them having a "hardcore" argument over their different lifestyles.
+Pinkett Smith said she felt Shakur was going in "a destructive direction", which eventually led to them having a "hardcore" argument over their different lifestyles.
 The high school friends were not in contact before his untimely death on Sept.
 13, 1996.
-"It definitely taught me a lesson, which is life is too short," she said during the candid Howard interview.
+"It definitely taught me a lesson, which is life is too short," she told Stern.
 "Do not let disagreements stand in between you and people that you love."